barbara42/Dar_One/README.md

-# Dar_One
+# DAR1

 Built off of Gael Forget's MITgcmTools! (https://github.com/gaelforget/MITgcmTools.jl)

 ##  Overview of program structure

-Dar_One is a Julia interface for using the [MITgcm](https://mitgcm.org/) with a [Darwin](https://darwinproject.mit.edu/) configuration to include biogeochemical forcing for marine microbes.
-This means it's composed of two main parts
+DAR1 is a tool for designing and running experiments simulating the marine microbiome within a single cube of water.
+The biogeochemical forcing is powered by the [MIT Darwin Model](https://darwinproject.mit.edu/), and DAR1 provides a Julia interface to build, configure, and run experiments with a simple, streamlined workflow.
+DAR1 is composed of two main parts:

-- [Dar_One](https://github.com/barbara42/Dar_One) - Julia interface for organizing experiments and setting up parameters for model runs
+- [DAR1](https://github.com/barbara42/DAR1) - Julia interface for organizing experiments and setting up parameters for model runs
     - `MITgcm_path` variable should point to darwin3
 - [darwin3](https://github.com/darwinproject/darwin3) - MITgcm source code set up to include all things Darwin
-    - `dar_one_config` - folder for the base configuration files for Dar_One, which lives in the darwin3/verification/ folder. ([dar_one_config github](https://github.com/barbara42/dar_one_config))
+    - `DAR1_config` - folder for the base configuration files for DAR1, which lives in the darwin3/verification/ folder. ([DAR1_config github](https://github.com/barbara42/DAR1_config))

-Dar_One can be run in one of two ways.
+DAR1 can be run in one of two ways.
-1) In a **docker container** using the dar_one_docker image, where all dependencies are handled for you
+1) In a **docker container** using the DAR1_docker image, where all dependencies are handled for you
 2) On your local machine, where you have to set up the environment, download dependencies, etc
     - this is more time consuming, and I strongly recommend using the docker image
     - instructions for local setup are below